Leproide/VEEAM-Agent-Telegram-notification/README.md

     $Telegramchatid = "CHANGE_ME"

-You can set a custom text for the title
+You can set a custom text for the message first line

     $CustomString = "CUSTOMER: Example"